(All fields required)

 Some of his most significant research contributions include the following:

 Shiva K. Shanmukhappa, DVM, PhD, Diplomate ACVP 513-803-4289 email@example.com

 Liver repair and regeneration; NASH; metabolic complication of HIV; sickle cell disease; nephropathy.

-Shiva Kumar Shanmukhappa joined the Cincinnati Children's Division of Pathology and Laboratory Medicine in 2012 as an assistant professor of pathology overseeing the research pathology core.
+Shiva Kumar Shanmukhappa joined the Cincinnati Children's Division of Pathology and Laboratory Medicine in 2012 as an assistant professor within the UC Department of Pathology and Laboratory Medicine overseeing the research pathology core.

-From 2009-2012, Dr. Shanmukhappa was a comparative pathology fellow Division of Comparative Pathology, New England Primate Research Center, Harvard Medical School.
+From 2009-2012, Dr. Shanmukhappa was a comparative pathology fellow in the Division of Comparative Pathology, New England Primate Research Center, Harvard Medical School.

 Dr. Shanmukhappa has an active research career with his primary interests in molecular control of liver repair, regeneration, biliary atresia, NASH and metabolic complications of HIV.